City Homicide: Semi-regular cast

 Detective Superintendent Terry Jarvis (David Field, seasons 1–5) begins as the no-nonsense superintendent of the Drug Squad that botches the sting operation that killed Duncan's fiancée Claire, which creates a huge amount of tension and anger between the two.
-In the second season, Jarvis temporarily fills in for Waverley as Homicide Superintendent after her corruption charges and the death of her son, a position which he excels in, and enjoys.
-When Waverley returns and Stanley takes extended leave, Jarvis assigns her as the Senior Sergeant of Homicide, keeping her job himself.
-With Stanley's return, Waverley is promoted above Jarvis, thus restoring proper order in the squad's eyes.
-Jarvis remains highly involved in most Homicide investigations, often undermining Stanley and running the investigation himself.
-As a boss, Jarvis maintains frosty relationships with most of his team, particularly Duncan and Allie, and can be quite condescending, as exemplified by his use of the term "boys and girls" to refer to the Homicide squad.
+In the second season, Jarvis fills in for Waverley as Homicide Superintendent - a position which he excels in, and enjoys.
+He remains as Homicide Superintendent for the remainder of the series, after Waverley is promoted above him.
+Unlike Waverley, Jarvis remains highly involved in most Homicide investigations, often undermining Stanley and running the investigation himself.
+As a boss, Jarvis maintains frosty relationships with most of his team, particularly Duncan and Allie.

 Detective Senior Sergeant Claudia Leigh (Tasma Walton, seasons 2–4) is a psychological profiler brought in to some Homicide investigations to analyse the mentality of offenders.
 She often provides scintillating insights that assist greatly in investigations concerning particularly heinous crimes.
 In season three, Claudia also becomes a psychological sponsor for Simon through his downward spiral, trying to help him wherever she can.
 In season four, her psychological manipulation of offenders backfires when she is attacked by a serial killer who tries to rape and kill her; attempts thwarted by the quick-thinking actions of Jennifer and Claudia.
 She exhibits a very friendly demeanour, and maintains positive working relationships with everyone on the squad, even Jarvis, who refers to her as "Mrs. Freud".

 Dr. Rhonda "Ronnie" Lafferty (Genevieve Morris, seasons 2–5) is a head pathologist with the city morgue whose specialisation is autopsies relating to suspicious deaths, therefore integrating her with the Homicide squad.
 Ronnie is a highly competent and upstanding medical examiner, and believes that all murder victims deserve a chance at being investigated.
 Ronnie has two teenage children that she cares deeply for, although she occasionally avoids them during particularly gruesome cases involving children to prevent frightening them.
 Ronnie is regarded by the entire team as an indispensable asset to their investigations, and develops friendships with everyone, especially Jennifer and Nick.